raphaelradna/xenos/README.md

 # Xenos

 Xenos is a virtual instrument plug-in that implements and extends the Dynamic Stochastic Synthesis (DSS) algorithm invented by Iannis Xenakis.
-It is open-source, cross-platform, and can be built in a number of plugin formats.
+Programmed in C++ with the JUCE framework, Xenos is open-source, cross-platform, and can be built in a number of plug-in formats.

 ![](Extra/xenosInterface.png "The Xenos interface")

-Features include:
+Key features include:
 - Authentic DSS engine
 - Xenharmonic pitch quantizer
 - Custom scale import in the [Scala](https://www.huygens-fokker.org/scala/) format